-9 • • • • • • • • • • • • • • • • • • • FORM 10-K (Mark On ie) △ Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2020 OR Transition Report P ursuant to Section on 13 or 15(d) of the Securities Exch ange Act of 1934 For the ti ransition period from to Commission File Number: 001-34452 Apollo ercial Real Estate • (State or oth ryland er jurisdiction of 1 or organization) 27-0467113 (I.R.S.
-Employer Identification No.) ollo Commercial Real Estate Finance, Inc. c/o Apollo Global Management, Inc. 9 West 57th Street, 43rd Floor, New York, New York 10019 Address of principal executive offices) (Zip Code) (Re (212) 515-3200 egistrant's telephone number, including area code) Sec urities registered pursuant to Section 12(b) of the Act: Title of Each Clare Common Stock, \$0.01 Trading Symbol(s) ARI Name of Each Exchange on Which Register New York Stock Exchange red Common Stock, \$0.01 • ties registered pursuant to Section 12(g) of the Act: None vn seasoned issuer, as defined in Rule 405 of I to file reports pursuant to Section 13 or Sec during the such shorter period t filed all reports required to be filed by Section hat the registrant was required to file such reports.
-Regulation mitted electronically every Interactive Data I ing 12 months (or for such shorter period tha emerging g ge accelerated filer, an accelerated filer, a non elerated filer," "accelerated filer," "smaller re Large a ccelerated filer $\boxtimes$ Accelerated filer Non-ac celerated filer Smaller reporting company Emerging growth company If an emerg ging growth company, indica ate by check mark if t he registrant has elected not to use the extend led transition period for complying with h any new or revised fin ancial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ issued its audit report. $\square$
+FORM 10-K (Mark One e) Annual Report I 3 or 15(d) of the Securities Exchange For the fiscal year ended December 31, 2021 OR Act of 1934 Transition Repor transition period from to Commission File Number: 001-34452 nge Act of 1934 Apo ercial Real Estate ct name of registrant as specified in its chart , (State incorp Maryland or other jurisdiction of oration or organization) 27-0467113 (I.R.S.
+Employer Identification No.) pollo Commercial Real Estate Finance, Inc. c/o Apollo Global Management, Inc. 9 West 57th Street, 43rd Floor, New York, New York 10019 (Address of principal executive offices) (Zip Code) (212) 515-3200 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of Ex Trading Symbol(s) ARI Name of Each Exchange on Which Registere New York Stock Exchange : d s registered pursuant to Section 12(g) of the Act - Indica Indica the precedir ate by check mark if the ate by check mark whet e registrant is not required her the registrant (1) has f n seasoned issuer, as defined in Rule 405 of the to file reports pursuant to Section 13 or Section iled all reports required to be filed by Section 1 egistrant was required to file such reports), and n 15(d) of the Act.
+Yes □ No ☒ 3 or 15(d) of the Securities Exchange Act Regulation nitted electronically every Interactive Data File ng 12 months (or for such shorter period that th 405 of emerging gr e accelerated filer, an accelerated filer, a non-ac lerated filer," "accelerated filer," "smaller repor Large ac celerated filer $\boxtimes$ Accelerated filer Non-acc elerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$